JasonBataillon/StockItForward/README.md

 <<<<<<< HEAD

 # StockItForward

 =======

 # React + Vite

+Components:
+Login - In review
+Register - in review
+Navbar - Update as go
+stockChart - functional: ready for customizing

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.